ga-holmes/nwtrace/README.md

 - [ ] Add adjacent QGIS plugin

+### Requirements
+Python ~v3.13 is required.
+Required libraries are listed in the `requirements.txt` file.

+Conda is recommended as an environment manager for installing python libraries.
+Install [here](https://www.anaconda.com/docs/getting-started/miniconda/main).

+To create a conda environment:
+`conda create --name nwtrace --file requirements.txt`

+To install directly to python using pip:
+`pip install -r requirements.txt`

 ### Sample Data
 Some sample files are included for testing the library yourself are provided.
 This includes a script (`sstrace.py`) and a notebook (`sstrace.ipynb`) that can be run as a python notebook in VSCode or software of your choice.
 The sample data should result in traced gravity main sewer networks from seven outfalls in the City of Toronto.
 A sample dataset is provided (`sewer_test.geojson`) which is a subset of the City of Toronto gravity main sewer network provided by [Open Data Toronto](https://open.toronto.ca/dataset/sewer-gravity-mains/), clipped to a subwatershed of the Humber River (Note that further analysis using this clipped data may result in errors where the traced network expands beyond the clip boundary).

 The output can be visualized in a GIS software of your choice.

+To run the sample program, either use `sstrace.ipynb` in a software of your choice OR
+Run `python sstrace.py`

 #### Instructions for QGIS